pedromiguel-dev/VUI/README.md

 ## Build and run

-To build and run vui, follow these steps:
+To build and run the demo, follow these steps:
  ```bash
  git clone https://github.com/pedromigueldev/Vui.git
  cd Vui